tmaiaroto/li3_angular_goodies/README.md

 search-placeholder="search..." : Puts placeholder text in the search box

 __Table Options__
+This directive really caters to Twitter Bootstrap's styles.
+So you can add any of the table classes from Twitter Bootstrap to the table rendered from this directive.
+Of course, you can add any other class name(s) that you want.

 table-class="table-striped" : Applies classes to the table element in addition to a "table" class which is always present

 table-caption="Some text..." : Applies a table caption (can be HTML)